 3. Facilitate the developmental needs of countries.
 The framework should have dedicated provisions that enable special and differential treatment for countries, providing sufficient degrees of flexibility, in order that countries can exercise policy space to create exceptions keeping with public interest and social welfare.
 Developing countries could propose to retain the choice to determine liberalisation based on sectors, or to create special provisions for certain sectors, in a manner available under the General Agreement on Trade in Services.

 Padmashree Gehl Sampath is an expert on trade and development issues working at the United Nations Conference on Trade and Development (UNCTAD).
 She is also affiliated as a Professorial Fellow at the United Nations University-MERIT.
 These are her personal views.
-A full paper, on which this blog is based, will be published shortly.
+A full paper, on which this blog is based, is available here.